ROVR Docs

 The data we generated has completed usability validation, and the client is already using it in a real production environment.

-Cheating and spoofing is a common issue in DePIN projects.
-ROVR has learned from the lessons of many DePIN projects.
-With multiple anti-cheating / anti-spoofing technologies, ROVR will no longer require a centralized denylist to ban malicious users.
-In the ROVR network, all nodes are designed as trustless models, and the system only accepts verified data—nothing more.
-Users can attempt to cheat without worrying about being denylisted.
-However, cheating and spoofing will simply not succeed.
+Cheating and spoofing are common issues in many DePIN projects.
+ROVR has learned from extensive experience and employs multiple anti-cheating and anti-spoofing technologies, eliminating the need for a centralized denylist.
+In the ROVR network, all nodes are designed as trustless models, and the system only accepts verified data, ensuring authenticity and reliability.

-All ROVR hardware is designed or integrated with a specialized encryption chip.
-This chip has a feature where it stores a private key that cannot be read from the outside but can be used to digitally sign the output data of ROVR hardware devices.
+All ROVR hardware devices are integrated with a specialized encryption chip that securely stores a private key, which cannot be accessed externally, used to digitally sign the device's output data.

 Easily spoofed NMEA messages